 The Thurston Energy Team is employed by the Thurston EDC, and is led by Ramsey Zimmerman, Program Director along with Mark Rentfrow, Energy Services Manager.

-Program Director (email@example.com) – As Thurston Energy program director, Ramsey works with residents and businesses to save energy and save money.
+As Thurston Energy program director, Ramsey which works with residents and businesses to save energy and save money.
 He directs the program design, service model, marketing, finance and operations.
 Ramsey also directs the Pacific Five-county Energy Efficiency (Pac 5 Energy) Program, which is applying Thurston Energy’s “Pathway to Savings” model to the communities of Mason, Lewis, Pacific, and Grays Harbor Counties.

 Ramsey joined the EDC Team in December of 2009.
 Ramsey has invested his career in advancing energy efficiency, renewable energy, green building and recycling practices as a means to make businesses more successful.
 He has a MBA from the University of Michigan and a BA in Environmental Science from the University of Virginia.

 Mark joined the EDC in 2011.
-He earned an MBA from Pacific Lutheran University with a focus on emerging and closely held businesses.
-He has a Bachelor of Business Administration from PLU as well.
-Mark also serves on the City of Olympia’s Heritage Commission and as the president for the South Capitol Neighborhood Association.
+He has earned an MBA from Pacific Lutheran University with a focus on emerging and closely held businesses as well as Bachelor of Business Administration from PLU.
+He serves on the City of Olympia’s Heritage Commission and as the president for the South Capitol Neighborhood Association.

 Thurston Energy has partnered with the Economic Development Councils of Grays Harbor, Mason, Lewis and Pacific counties to bring energy efficiency awareness and services to those counties.
 Each program (collectively called Pac 5 Energy) has its own flavor and focus, based on the needs of the host community.
 All five programs work closely with their local utilities to promote awareness of existing utility programs, and seek to provide additional energy efficiency services to homeowners and businesses as needed.